Murders of Pamela Buckley and James Freund: Later investigation and identification

 In 2007, both bodies were exhumed to obtain DNA information.
 This led to the theory of the pair's having been siblings being disproved; the testing showed that they were not genetically related, though they did resemble each other.

 The DNA Doe Project, an organization working to resolve unidentified decedent cases, was recruited in July 2019 for assistance to identify the then-unidentified couple.
 A total of $2,300 was donated to fund the extraction of usable DNA profiles from bone marrow for genetic genealogy research.
+The DNA extraction was done by Astrea Forensics where they used a specialized DNA extraction procedure.
 On October 12, 2020, they released the results from their genealogical tests of the victim's ancestral backgrounds.
 In January the following year, the organization announced they had successfully aided with the victims' identifications as a pair of American hitchhikers.

 They were identified as Pamela Buckley and James Freund on January 21, 2021, at a press conference.
-Freund was last seen on December 25, 1975 in Lancaster, Pennsylvania.
+Freund was last seen on December 25, 1975, in Lancaster, Pennsylvania.
 Buckley, who was originally from Minnesota, was last seen in December 1975 in Colorado Springs, Colorado, where she was also reported missing.